ritikraj07/AlphaHealth/README.md

 ## Project overview

-**AlphaHealth** is a full-stack Employee Management application focused on field operations.
+**PharmaPrime** is a full-stack Employee Management application focused on field operations.
 It replaces manual spreadsheets and disconnected tools with a single platform where Admins and Employees can manage:

 * Daily attendance (check-in / check-out with geo coordinates)
 * Leave requests and approvals